 If my computer does not meet my needs, can I request early replacement?

 You may, however if this is a voluntary change or one to support a higher level of operational need than the standard computer might, there will be an additional cost for early replacement.
 Also, if there is any contribution needed for the type of computer you require, this will need to be paid in the year in which it is replaced.

 I'd like a laptop in addition to a desktop (or I need more than one computer), what are my options?

 If an individual requires a second computer for research/computation, dual platform access or portability (e.g. laptop in addition to a desktop computer) funding of the computer purchase and replacement will be the responsibility of the individual and/or their department; LITS will be happy to facilitate these purchases.

 Repairs for these computers which are not covered by warranties will also be the responsibility of the department or grant which funded the purchase.
 The department/individual will need to plan for the cost of replacing the computer when it ages out of a supported operating system and hardware spec (usually 4 years).

 I also need a docking station, speakers, and a few other things.

 Your department, grant or resarch fund can fund any or all of these items.
 Unfortunately, the replacement fund is not able to sustain these options.

 To whom can I speak about the replacement program and/or my departmental needs?

-Comments about this document or the policies described in it should be directed to Amy Pearlman, Head of Support Services (email@example.com, x7447).
+Comments about this document or the policies described in it should be directed to Amy Pearlman, Director of Client Services and IT Procurement (email@example.com, x7447).